-(from the Solo Final)
+(from the Semifinal)

 At the age of 20 Franz Schottky (*1971 in Munich) entered Sergiu Celebidache's conducting class and became one of his last and closest students until 1996.
 Private studies in conducting with the former legendary musical director of the Munich Philharmonic Orchestra included studies in Musical Phenomenology and led Schottky also to Mainz and Paris.
 In parallel he studied musicology at Ludwig Maximilian University in Munich.
 After his studies, Schottky gained experience as an opera, choral and orchestra conductor.